c-BIG/NPM-sample-qc/README.rst

 Quick start
 ===========

-Before running, make sure all the required resources have been downloaded as per the **Resources** section below.
+Before running, make sure all the required resources have been downloaded as per the **Resources** section below and build docker image from Dockerfile or Singularity image from definition file present in ``containers/Dockerfile, containers/singularity.def``.

 Use the following example command to launch a test run: ::